 The residence is remarkably well-preserved.
 Its conservation is a testament to the high intellectual and artistic traditions of the prominent Nakpil family.
 The original Vienna Secession-style furniture still exists in the houses of various Nakpil descendants.

 The Felipe Hidalgo y Kleimpell residence, Calle San Sebastian, Quiapo.
-The Neo-Gothic detailed house was famous for the eccentric, all-encompassing collection of Felipe Hidalgo, a descendant of the venerable Padilla family and a nephew of the great nationalist painter Felix Resurreccion Hidalgo.
+The Neo-Gothic detailed house was famous for the eccentric, all-encompassing collection of Felipe Hidalgo, a descendant of the venerable Padilla family and a nephew of the great nationalist painter Felix Resurreccion Hidalgo y Padilla.
 The magnificent Hidalgo collection was dispersed in the early 1980s and the house consequently demolished in the late 1980s.

 The Baldomero Roxas residence, Malate district.

-The Jose Araneta y Zaragoza and Mercedes Lopez residence, Calle Cortabitarte, Malate district.
+The Jose Araneta y Zaragoza and Mercedes Lopez y Chavez residence, Calle Cortabitarte, Malate district.

 The Andres Soriano y Roxas and Carmen de Montemar residence, Calle General Solano, San Miguel district.
 It was designed by the talented and eccentric artist, Emilio Alvero.
-It is currently the Padilla residence.
+It is currently the Alberto Padilla y Bibby residence.

 The Rafael Fernandez y Santos and Josefa Escaler y Sioco residence, Calle Arlegui, San Miguel district.
-It was designed by a leading American architect in an eclectic European style.
+It was designed by a leading American architect in an eclectic European style (not by Arch Andres Luna de San Pedro).
 It was the wedding gift of the bride’s mother, Sabina Sioco viuda de Escaler, Pampanga’s richest “hacendera” landowner at the time, to a younger daughter.
 Unfortunately, vicissitudes befell the Fernandez couple and the house was sold.
 During the Marcos presidency, First Lady Imelda Romualdez-Marcos enlarged the house by constructing a mirror-image of the original.
 It served as a presidential guest house for many years.
 It served as the official residence of President Corazon Cojuangco-Aquino during her incumbency.
 It is currently the property of Tarcila Laperal-Mendoza.

 In the prewar [ 1930s ]:

-The Jacobo Zobel y Roxas and Angela Olgado residence, Malate district, Dewey boulevard.
+The Jacobo Zobel y Roxas and Angela Olgado y Calvo residence, Malate district, Dewey boulevard.

 The property had been owned by the Vicenta Reyes viuda de Juan Roxas family since the late 1800s.
 It was sold by the unfortunate Francisco L. Roxas family through their representative Gregorio Araneta y Soriano [ married to their niece Carmen Zaragoza y Roxas, daughter of Rosa Roxas de Zaragoza, a first cousin of Francisco ] to their relatives the Zobel-Roxas family.
 Francisco L. Roxas y Reyes was a second cousin of Trinidad Ayala de Zobel, Jacobo’s paternal grandmother.